How long does it take for SEO to work?

 One of the most common questions we get asked is “How long does it take for SEO to start working?”.
 Whilst we would love to be able to give a definitive answer, the truth is, it varies.
 No one can directly tell with any degree of certainty how long it will take for your SEO efforts to start working and they certainly cannot tell you how long it will be before your company starts ranking in the top 5 results or appear on the first page.
 Be wary of anyone that tells you they can guarantee a timescale for this.

 However, what we can tell you is roughly how long it can take you, in theory, based on previous experience.
 More importantly, we can tell you what you can do as a company in order to help boost your SEO efforts as much as possible and help the process to give your business the best chance of long-term SEO success.
+You can perform SEO yourself but it is advised you use a Search Engine Optimisation Service as mistakes can be very damaging and take time to repair.

 How long does SEO take?